Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode?

 Maby he have idea how to do it.

-RE: Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode? - Added by Stephen Neal about 1 year ago
+RE: Hauppauge Win TV Dual HD (DVB) - Bulk vs Isochronous mode? - Added by Stephen Neal almost 3 years ago

 Thanks for that tip - found a link to this https://github.com/b-rad-NDi/eeprom-tinker which discusses Bulk vs Isochronous mode and includes a tool with support for the Win TV Dual HD DVB model by the look of the code.
 (The tool produces the common required to make the change rather than making the change itself)